 Rollerball Pens - Rollerball pens usually have a cap that stays on the pen when not in use.
 When you are ready to write with the pen, the cap needs to be taken off.

 Fountain Pens - Fountain pens have a calligraphy-style nib that uses a wide range of filling systems and offer a wide range of inks and colors.
 These pens take some time to learn how to use, but once you catch on, they are addictive.

 Types of Ink:

-Rollerball Ink (water-based) - Water-based ink for rollerball require less pressure on the rollerball tip to write.
+Rollerball Ink (water-based) - Water-based ink for rollerball requires less pressure on the rollerball tip to write.
 Water-based ink is less viscous than oil-based ink and deeply saturates the paper, resulting in a dark color.
-Water-based ink comes in a variety of colors, but Black, Blue and Red are the most common.
+Water-based ink comes in a variety of colors, but Black, Blue, and Red are the most common.
 Water-based inks dry much quicker and will not smudge

 Cleaning a Fountain Pen:

 There are too many ways to list on how to properly clean a fountain pen.
 We recommend using the care guide the manufacturers provide or utilize their website for proper cleaning.
 Pens should be cleaned often and most importantly, when changing ink colors or manufacturers.
 Improperly cleaning a fountain pen can lead to damage and voiding a warranty.